Jean Dickenson: Career

 During her final year at Lamont, Dickenson was featured on the NBC radio program Golden Melodies, which originated at KOA in Denver.
 After that, she sang on Hollywood Hotel with Dick Powell and Frances Langford.
-She then went to New York CIty where she was known as "the Nightengale of the Airways" on NBC radio's The American Album of Familiar Music.
+She then went to New York CIty where she was known as "the Nightingale of the Airways" on NBC radio's The American Album of Familiar Music.
 She was with this show for thirteen years, performing a classical aria each Sunday night.

 A protege of Lily Pons, Dickenson sang with symphonies in Denver and Milwaukee, the Little Symphony in Montreal, the Cincinnati Summer Opera, the San Carlo Opera Company, and with the Denver Grand Opera Company.
-On January 26, 1940, she made her Metropolitan Opera debut, portraying Philena in Mignon.
+On January 26, 1940, she made her Metropolitan Opera debut, portraying Philine in Mignon.

 During World War II, Dickenson performed in the United States and Canada to suppor the war effort.

 Personal life

 Dickenson married Daniel Marcy in 1942, before he went for active duty in World War II.
 After the war, they moved to Briarcliff Manor, New York in 1949.

-She died on January 26, 2006 in Briarcliff.
+She died on January 26, 2006, in Briarcliff.
 She was buried in Cold Spring, New York.